Stay Up to Date with the Latest Happenings

 “Contributions made by the tax deduction deadline, this year – Tuesday, April 18 – are eligible for deduction on the preceding year's tax return,” said Seabaugh.

 For more information or to start saving in the state of Georgia’s Path2College 529 Plan, please visit www.Path2College529.com.

 Consider the investment objectives, risks, charges and expenses before investing in the Path2College 529 Plan.
 Visit www.path2college529.com for a Plan Disclosure Booklet containing this and other information.
 Please read it carefully.

-Before investing in a 529 plan, you should consider whether the state you or your beneficiary reside in or have taxable income in has a 529 plan that offers favorable state income tax or other benefits that are available only if you invest in that state’s 529 plan.
+Before investing in a 529 plan, you should consider whether the state you or your beneficiary reside in or have taxable income in has a 529 plan that offers favorable state income tax or other benefits that are only available if you invest in that state’s 529 plan.

 Taxpayers should seek advice from an independent tax advisor based on their own particular circumstances.
 Non-qualified withdrawals may be subject to federal and state taxes and the additional 10% federal tax.

-Account value for the Investment Options is not guaranteed and will fluctuate based upon a number of factors, including general market conditions.
+Account value for the investment options is not guaranteed and will fluctuate based upon a number of factors, including general market conditions.